siddhi-io/siddhi/docs/documentation/siddhi-quckstart-4.0.md

 @App:name("HelloWorldApp")
 ```
 \
-**Part 2 — Defining the input stream.** This will have a name for the input stream, name and type of the data coming
+**Part 2 — Defining the input stream.** Stream will have a name and a schema defining the data that each of it's incoming event will contain.
-with each event.
+The event data attributes are expressed as name and type pairs.
 Here,

-* Name of the input stream — _“CargoStream”_
+* Name of the input stream — _“CargoStream”_ \
+This contains only one data attribute:
 * name of the data in each event — _“weight”_
 * Type of the data _“weight”_ — int